tsatria03/CookyCraze/docks/readme.txt

 min_rank
 The minimum rank the player must reach before prestige becomes available.

+points_per_prestige
+The base number of prestige points awarded per quest completed when the player prestiges.
+The total points earned for a run is this value multiplied by the number of quests completed before prestiging.
+If the player completes no quests, they earn no points for that run.

 sound
 The sound file to play when the player prestiges.
 Relative to sounds/misc/.